 A pupil becomes a 'persistent absentee' (PA) when their attendance falls below expectations.
-All pupils whose attendance have fallen below expectations are at risk and will be closely monitored through the School's tracking procedure, and regular contact made with their parents/carers.
-Parents/carers will be given opportunities to work with the School in improving their child's attendance.
+All pupils whose attendance have fallen below expectations are at risk and will be closely monitored through the school's tracking procedure, and regular contact made with their parents/carers.
+Parents/carers will be given opportunities to work with the school in improving their child's attendance.
 The Attendance Officer will regularly monitor pupil absence and look for patterns of absence and take swift action where there is an attendance concern.
 Parents of pupils who have a series of medical notes and phone calls for medical reasons will be asked to provide medical evidence.
-The school Attendance Officer will write to parents/carers with a Stage 1 letter and Stage 2 letter, which details the procedures.
+The school Attendance Officer will write to parents/carers detailing the procedures (Stage 1 or Stage 2).
 If a parent/carer of a pupil does not provide medical evidence, the absence will be coded as unauthorised.
 Pupils whose percentage of attendance does not improve will be reviewed.
-If appropriate, an internal school attendance target will be set (Stage 3): parents/carers will be advised by letter and invited to a panel meeting with the Pupil Experience Leader and or Vice Principal.
+If appropriate, an internal school attendance target will be set (Stage 3).
+Parents/carers will be advised by letter and invited to a panel meeting with the Pupil Experience Leader and or Vice Principal.
 If there is a failure to make an acceptable improvement during the target period or if there is an immediate concern, further interventions will be considered.
-This will include a Stage 4 Meeting with WAS (Warwickshire Attendance Service).
+This will include a meeting with WAS (Stage 4).

-A referral to WAS for casework intervention or through to a pre-legal meeting, inviting parents/carers/pupil to discuss their attendance issues.
+A referral to WAS for casework intervention or a pre-legal meeting inviting parents/carers/pupil to discuss their attendance issues will take place.
 A legal attendance target may then be set.
-Failure to achieve this target may result in some cases leading to penalty notices/prosecution.
-(Stage 5).
+Failure to achieve this target may result in some cases leading to penalty notices/prosecution (Stage 5).